KilianGitHub97/FramingAndTrustworthiness/README.md

-# (Title) Impact of information framing on trustworthiness
+# Title: Impact of information framing on trustworthiness

 ### Dates
 Data collection began on January 10.
 2020 and ended on January 16.
 2020 via Qualtrix.